matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 }
 ```

-- `zkSyncNetwork` is a field with the url of the zkSync node.
+- `zkSyncNetwork` is a field with the URL of the zkSync node.
-- `ethNetwork` is a field with the url of the ethereum node.
+- `ethNetwork` is a field with the URL of the Ethereum node.
 You can also provide network name (e.g. `rinkeby`) as the value of this field.
 In this case, the default `ethers` provider for the network will be used.